ronihcohen/Lumi/audiobook_to_text_sync_app_design.md

 ## 1. Introduction

-This document outlines the design for an application that synchronizes audiobook playback with its corresponding text.
-The app will provide an immersive reading experience by highlighting the text as the audiobook plays, allowing users to read and listen simultaneously.
+This document outlines the design for an pip install -r c:\Code\Lumi\sync_service\requirements.txt

 ## 2. Features